 As protein is vital for health, it is important to consult a doctor or dietician before restricting protein consumption to below 10% of the daily calorie intake.

 Typically, people should only restrict their protein intake to this extent when a doctor advises them to do so.

 Following a low-protein diet requires careful planning.
 Otherwise, it could lead to nutritional deficiencies and other health issues, including muscle loss and poor immune function.

 Also, protein restriction is not suitable for everyone.
-For example, research suggests that older adults may need extra protein, due to the muscle wastage associated with advancing age.
+For example,

 Furthermore, sticking to this type of diet can prove challenging for many, but with some planning, a low-protein diet can be healthful and satisfying.